Control Flow

 What’s interesting about Go and Lua is that there is no way to iterate only over the values.
 To get just the values, you need to explicitly ignore the index!
 It’s common to do this by naming the index variable _ and just not touching it.

-Of course, there are languages in which you have to use the index only and then grab the value by subscripting:
+By the way, there are languages, like C, in which you have to use the index only and then grab the value by subscripting.
+C is really low level.

 Looping through a dictionary